Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/src/samples/README.md

 ### Create digital twin relationships

-`createRelationship` creates a relationship on a digital twin provided with Id of a digital twin, name of relationship such as "contains", Id of an relationship such as "FloorContainsRoom" and an application/json relationship to be created.
+`createRelationship` creates a relationship on a digital twin provided with Id of a digital twin, name of relationship such as "contains", Id of a relationship such as "FloorContainsRoom" and an application/json relationship to be created.
 Must contain property with key "$targetId" to specify the target of the relationship.
 Sample payloads for relationships can be found [here](https://github.com/Azure/azure-sdk-for-java/blob/master/sdk/digitaltwins/azure-digitaltwins-core/src/samples/resources/DTDL/Relationships/HospitalRelationships.json).

 One option is to use the provided class BasicRelationship for serialization and deserialization.